by Craig Brelsford

 We drove slowly into the night on the Suli-Yangkang road, still being constructed.
-We left this road at 37.929055, 98.385921, a point 39.6 km north of Yangkang Xiang (37.675509, 98.635267).
+We left this road at 37.929055, 98.385921, a point 39.6 km (24.6 mi.) north of Yangkang Xiang (37.675509, 98.635267).
 We drove west, toward the lake.

 STUCK IN THE BACK COUNTRY

-We drove the 70 km back to Yangkang Xiang, the nearest place with tire-repair shops.
-Our tire was repaired by a Hui man who told me point-blank that he had originally tried to overcharge me because I am foreign.
+We drove the 70 km (44 mi.) back to Yangkang Xiang, the nearest place with tire-repair shops.
+Our tire was repaired by a Hui man who told me that he had originally tried to overcharge me because I am foreign.
 (The attempt to rip me off did not surprise me; the candor did.)
 We threw the newly repaired tire in the trunk and drove back into the wilderness.
 Elaine videoed me driving across the creek.

 In the clean air the light from a slim crescent moon was casting shadows, and for the first time I could make out the bands of Saturn.
 I viewed Saturn through my Swarovski ATX-95 30-70x scope.

-FINALLY, WE REACH HALA
+WE REACH HALA LAKE